Legacy of love: How one man continues to volunteer in honor of his late wife

-Lisa and Randy Smith dedicated nearly two decades of their lives volunteering together with the U.S. Army Corps of Engineers.
-They first volunteered with USACE at the Mill Creek Campground at Berlin Lake in Ohio, and later with USACE, Savannah District at J. Strom Thurmond Lake in South Carolina.
-After Lisa’s passing Randy continues to volunteer in honor his late wife’s memory.
+Randy and Lisa Smith dedicated nearly two decades of their lives volunteering together with the U.S. Army Corps of Engineers, assisting rangers at campgrounds, lakes and day use areas.
+Their journey began in 2004 when they first volunteered with USACE at the Mill Creek Campground at Berlin Lake in Ohio.
+Their volunteer work continued with USACE, Savannah District at J. Strom Thurmond Lake in South Carolina.

+Married for 43 years, the Smiths found joy and purpose in their seasonal volunteer work.
+Their commitment to the Corps and their love for the outdoors was a hallmark of their shared life.

+While volunteering at J. Strom Thurmond Lake, Randy and Lisa assisted District officials in a variety of tasks.

 |Date Taken: